top of page

 Tips for Traveling with a Dog in a Van or RV

-I post a lot of pictures of my travel and in a lot of my pictures people can see that I travel with an adult Doberman a lot so I get a lot of question about how I travel with her in a van, do I leave her in there, do I mountain bike with her, and what do I change about the van for her.
-So I thought I would make a guide of things I have learned about traveling with her.
+I post a lot of pictures of my travel and in a lot of my pictures people can see that I travel with an adult Doberman a lot so I get a lot of question about how I travel with her in a van, do I leave her in there? do I mountain bike with her? what do I change about the van for her?
+So, I thought I would make a guide of things I have learned about traveling with her.

 UPDATE (April 2021): I am testing a remote monitoring method as I will be using AC/Generator/Shore Power combo in the near future.
 I will cover that testing further down in steps 6, 7, and 8.